greatyarn/greatyarn.github.io/content/Social/Stuff.md

 ---
-title: "Stuff"
+title: "Socials"
 date: 2023-01-02T14:09:24Z
 draft: false
 ---

-Nothing to see here
+- Will be added